Connections

 reset(token)[source]

-Reset the underlying storage to the previous context state.
+Reset the connection storage to the previous context state.

 Parameters: